How Online Research Can Pay Off Big Time

 While ConsumerSearch recommends thousands of products and services from bicycle helmets to cat food to weight loss programs, if you can’t find what you’re looking for or if you want to read the full story behind some ratings, here are some more recommendations.

-Consumer Reports.
-Published by a respected nonprofit consumer advocate organization, Consumer Reports is also available online for $26 a year.
+Published by a respected nonprofit consumer advocate organization, Consumer Reports is also available online for nominal yearly fee.
 Being a member means you can search for product ratings any time, avoiding piles of magazines cluttering your house.
 The experts at Consumer Reports test-drive all sorts of things — from coffee makers to washing machines to paper towels.

 Kayak is more of a price comparison site than a source of reviews.
 If you’d like more information on doing travel research, check out this article by the New York Times’ Frugal Traveler, Matt Gross, who also uses Kayak to find cheap flights.